vub-dl/u-cmab/README.md

-# Uplift Modeling is a Contextual Multi-Armed Bandit
+# A bandit approach to individual-treatment-effect estimation
 ## Overview
-Code is split in simulation code, found in the folder `simulation-code` and code for the uplifted contextual multi-armed bandit (U-CMAB), found in the folder `u-cmab`.
-As `simulation-code` is according to [3], we refer to the appropriate [git repository](https://github.com/vub-dl/cs-um) for further documentation.
-While no codebase is currently available for the Fourier based approximation method [13], `u-cmab/fourier.py` constitutes our interpretation.
+Code is split in simulation code, found in the folder `simulation-code` and code for the experiments, found in the folder `u-cmab`.

-The required packages are listed in the `requirements.txt` file, with `pylift` as an exception.
-We use `pylift` to measure against the U-CMAB.
-In order to properly install `pylift`, we refer to its [git repository](https://github.com/wayfair/pylift) and [documentation](https://pylift.readthedocs.io/en/latest/installation.html).
+To install `pylift`, we refer to [pylift](https://github.com/wayfair/pylift), for `cs-um` we refer to [cs-um](https://github.com/vub-dl/cs-um)

 ## Running the code
 All code is provided in Python 3.6.6.
 Before running any experiments, make sure all dependencies are installed (this could take a few minutes):